smart-data-lake/smart-data-lake/docs/getting-started/part-2/delta-lake-format.md

 An SDLB best practice is to use a separate global.conf file for the global configuration.
 :::

-The final solution for departures/airports/btl.conf should look like the files ending with `part-2a-solution` in [this directory](https://github.com/smart-data-lake/getting-started/tree/master/config).
+Your departures/airports/btl.conf should now look like the files ending with `part-2a-solution` in [this directory](https://github.com/smart-data-lake/getting-started/tree/master/config).
 Feel free to play around.

 In the next step, we are going to take a look at keeping historical data...